johnly17/phase2project/phase2-project/README.md

 -add "Watch Later" button that adds show to watch later list -clicking Watch Later loads new page that shows watch later shows -add delete button to Watch later shows

+-figure out how to render new page routes without refreshing